1coderookie/Kobra2ProInsights/docs/hardware/mainboard.md

 ![Compile config](../assets/images/MKS_Nano_v31_bin-cfg.jpg)

-After you compiled the bin file, you need to *rename the file to `Robin_nano_v3.bin`, copy it onto a microSD card (FAT32 formatted, completely empty) and insert it into the microSD cardreader while board is *not* powered on.
+After you compiled the `klipper.bin` file, you need to rename the file to `Robin_nano_v3.bin`, copy it onto a microSD card (FAT32 formatted, completely empty) and insert it into the microSD cardreader while board is *not* powered on.
 Then power on the board and wait about 5-10min to complete the flashing procedure.
 Turn off the power again, take out the card and connect the board to your Klipper host via USB cable.

 **Obtaining The Printer.cfg File**
 If you like, you can find the specific `printer.cfg` I set up in the according subfolder of my GitHub repository "Klipper4Kobra2series" **[here](https://github.com/1coderookie/Klipper4Kobra2series/blob/main/Kobra2Pro/MKS/Robin_Nano_v3.1/MKS-Nano-v31_K2Pro_printer.cfg).**